vsallaberry/privgold-pandora/README.md

 the Windows release is shipped with open sources libraries provided by [MSYS2](https://sourceforge.net/projects/msys2), which is LGPL itself, and the libraries it uses are open sources with various licences (mit,bsd,gpl,lgpl,...)
-There are currently three exceptions: I rebuilt myself ffmpeg, libpng (need old versions), and SDL 1 (msys2 has gcc build, needed a clang build).
+There are currently two exceptions on x86_64: I rebuilt myself ffmpeg (need old version), and SDL 1 (msys2 has gcc build, needed a clang build), and 7 on i686: ffmpeg(old version), glut(?), {glib,atk,gdk-pixbuf,harfbuzz,pango} (need Windows XP compatibility).

 ## Updates Overview